 The Guinness Book of Film Facts and Feats (1985) lists Cinderella as the most filmed story ever.
 Versions have been made fairly much ever since cinema itself began.
 A number of these are listed on this site – Disney’s animated adaptation Cinderella (1950) and various musical adaptations such as The Glass Slipper (1955) and The Slipper and the Rose (1976).
 Ella Enchanted joins a host of modern revisionist variations on the story that include If the Shoe Fits (1991), EverAfter (1998) and A Cinderella Story (2004).

 The film’s plus is some lush Irish location photography, although landscapes that have clearly been digitally touched up.
-Anne Hathaway had a natural beauty and seemed an immensely promising presence in The Princess Diaries (2001) and Brokeback Mountain (2005) but here her performance seems flat and by the numbers.
+Anne Hathaway had a natural beauty and was a rising name of much promise at the time but here her performance seems flat and by the numbers.
 (This was still a couple of years before she rebranded herself as a serious actress and started to accrue awards nominations).
 Opposite her, Hugh Dancy has a naturally handsome charisma but everybody else is more than evidently enacting one-dimensional roles.

-Tommy O’Haver subsequently went on to direct the true crime film An American Crime (2007).
+Tommy O’Haver subsequently went on to direct the true crime film An American Crime (2007) and the biopic The Most Hated Woman in America (2017).

 (Winner in this site’s Worst Films of 2004 list).